Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We are also experiencing our largest tuberculosis (TB) outbreak in recorded history.

-This is a problem that was under control and is now out of control… This is the consequence of improperly informing the public of the risk of COVID infections.
+This problem was under control and is now out of control… This is the consequence of improperly informing the public of the risk of COVID infections.

 If you didn’t know, TB is considered an AIDS-defining illness, and this is likely happening because of immune damage from excessive COVID exposure…